 The Arryst Biosciences laboratory uses state-of-the-art equipment and proven techniques.
 The methods employed by the laboratory undergo rigorous quality assessments, and modifications to these methods are implemented only after extensive quality assurance and research.
 All reagents used, whether they are purchased from a commercial supplier or manufactured in-house, undergo regular quality control inspection.
 Consumers can be rest assured that the laboratory is performing at a high standard of quality.

-The home office, located in San Jose, California, laboratory processes all of the Early Gender DNA Test.
+Arryst Testing Laboratory, located in San Jose, California, processes all of the Early Gender DNA Test samples.
 Because the process is extremely delicate, time-and-labor intensive, and requires skill and experience, we do not contract out to other laboratories to process our samples.

 Several standards and quality control procedures are in place to guarantee that our results exceed your expectations: